Year 3 class is taught by Miss Button and learning is supported by Mrs Wilkes (Mon,Tues) and Miss Roberts (Wed-Fri).

 HOME LEARNING

 In year 3, children need to read as much as possible.
 All children are expected to read at home most nights for 10 – 15 minutes either to themselves or with an adult.
 This could be their school reading book, listening to a story read by someone else or sharing a favourite book.
 All are equally valuable.
-All children have a reading record book in which parents, carers or the children themselves can record what they have read or make any comments.
+All children have a reading record book in which parents, careers or the children themselves can record what they have read or make any comments.

 In addition, children all have access to Times Tables Rockstars, an online site for practising their times tables.